dmccreary/moving-rainbow/docs/how-we-built-this-site.md

 on the site.
 9. We wanted to leverage existing GitHub tools for reporting bugs, organizing projects and tasks and automating the build process.
 10. We wanted to make sure we would support consistent build and release management so we could add new features without disrupting existing sites. (branches, tagging and release).
+11. We wanted to paste a link on a social media site or a chat like Zoom or Slack and have a nice "Social Media" card to display information about that lesson.

 ## Why Python Mkdocs